About Us

 Organizational governance

-CDTC develops and sustains an active governing body that is responsible for setting the mission and strategic direction of the organization and provides oversight of the finances, operations, and policies of CDTC.
-To accomplish this, CDTC’s board members and staff have the requisite skills to carry out their duties and all members understand and fulfill their governance duties acting for the benefit of CDTC and its public purpose.
+CDTC develops and sustains an active, representative governing body that sets the mission and strategic direction of the organization and provides oversight of the finances, operations, and policies of CDTC.

 CDTC Policies